Earth Advantage Home Certification

 Reduced Water Consumption:

 Earth Advantage Certified Homes protect water quality and preserve this precious resource.
-Builders install low flow fixtures and toilets and may recommend tankless water heaters that save water through instant heating.
-They may recommend water saving irrigation systems for yards.
+Builders install low flow fixtures and toilets to reduce water consumption and they may recommend water saving irrigation systems for yards.
 During construction, builders take measures to prevent erosion, protect nearby bodies of water, and manage stormwater.

 What are Program Costs?

 Builders pay an enrollment fee of $500 to be part of the Earth Advantage new homes program, which entitles them to technical advice and marketing support for all future certified projects, as long as they remain an active program builder.
 After the first on-site verification at rough-in, the builder pays a per-project verification fee that covers both visits.

 Our goal at Earth Advantage is to help you build sustainable, durable, and energy efficient homes.
 The industry is moving faster than ever before in this direction.
 2012 marked a significant change for Oregon and Washington, with changes in both statewide building codes as well as the specifications for Energy Trust of Oregon programs and ENERGY STAR certification.
 EA has changed, too, with a new points system and simplified points worksheet that can be accessed and filled out online.